Carrie N. Baker

-Carrie N. Baker is an American lawyer, the Sylvia Dlugasch Bauman Professor of American Studies, and Chair of the Program for the Study of Women, Gender and Sexuality at Smith College in Northampton, Massachusetts.
-She teaches courses on gender, law, public policy and feminist activism, and is affiliated with the archives concentration, the journalism concentration and the public policy minor.
+Carrie N. Baker is an American lawyer, the Sylvia Dlugasch Bauman Professor of American Studies, and professor in the Program for the Study of Women, Gender and Sexuality at Smith College in Northampton, Massachusetts.
+She teaches courses on gender, law, public policy and women's movements, and is affiliated with the Archives Concentration Program.
 She co-founded and is a former co-director of the certificate in Reproductive Health, Rights, and Justice Program offered by the Five College Consortium.

-Baker has published five books: The Women's Movement Against Sexual Harassment (Cambridge University Press, 2007), Fighting the US Youth Sex Trade (Cambridge University Press, 2018), Sexual Harassment Law (Carolina Academic Press, 2020), Public Feminisms: From Academy to Community, edited with Aviva Dove-Viebahn.
-(Lever Press, 2023), and Abortion Pills: US History and Politics (Amherst College Press, 2024).
+Baker has published five books: The Women's Movement Against Sexual Harassment (Cambridge University Press, 2007) (winner of the Sara A. Whaley Book Prize), Fighting the US Youth Sex Trade (Cambridge University Press, 2018), Sexual Harassment Law (Carolina Academic Press, 2020) with Jennifer Drobac and Rigel Oliveri, Public Feminisms: From Academy to Community, edited with Aviva Dove-Viebahn.
+(Lever Press, 2023), and Abortion Pills: US History and Politics (Amherst College Press, 2024) (winner of the 2026 ACLS Open Access Book Prize in History).
 She has also written many scholarly articles on sexual harassment, sex trafficking, violence against women and reproductive rights.

-Baker writes for Ms. Magazine and co-chairs the Ms. Committee of Scholars, which connects academic scholarship to feminist public writing.
+Baker is a contributing editor and regular writer for Ms. Magazine and co-chairs the Ms. Committee of Scholars, which connects academic scholarship to feminist public writing.
 She has a monthly column in the Daily Hampshire Gazette and has a monthly radio show, Feminist Futures, on WHMP in Northampton, MA.
-She is a former president of the Abortion Rights Fund of Western Massachusetts and is currently a board member of Planned Parenthood Advocacy Fund of Massachusetts.
+She is also a Thursday co-host of Talk the Talk on WHMP.
+She is a former president of the Abortion Rights Fund of Western Massachusetts, formerly on the board member of Planned Parenthood Advocacy Fund of Massachusetts and a founder of the Abortion Truth Campaign, which advocates for transparency and accountability for antiabortion crisis pregnancy centers.

 Education

-Baker received a B.A. in Philosophy from Yale University in 1987, a J.D. from Emory University School of Law in 1994, and a M.A. and Ph.D. in Women, Gender, and Sexuality Studies from The Institute of Women's Studies at Emory University in 1994 and 2001 respectively.
+Baker received a B.A. in Philosophy from Yale University in 1987, a J.D. from Emory University School of Law in 1994, and a M.A. and Ph.D. in Women, Gender, and Sexuality Studies from Emory University in 1994 and 2001 respectively.
 While in law school, she was editor-in-chief of the Emory Law Journal and, from 1994 to 1996, she served as a law clerk to United States District Court Judge Marvin Herman Shoob in Atlanta, Georgia.

 Teaching

-Before teaching at Smith College, Baker taught at the Berry College in the department of Sociology and Anthropology.
-She also chaired the Women's Studies Program and directed the Interdisciplinary Studies Program.
+Before teaching at Smith College, Baker taught at the Berry College in the department of Sociology and Anthropology, where she chaired the Women's Studies Program, directed the Interdisciplinary Studies Program and was the co-directed the Southern Women Writers Conference in 2003.
+She served as a Visiting Assistant Professor at Emory University from 2001-2001.